Antiz96/arch-update/README.md

 ### Required dependencies

-Arch-Update depends on the [pacman-contrib](https://archlinux.org/packages/community/x86_64/pacman-contrib/ "pacman-contrib package") package
+Arch-Update depends on the [pacman-contrib](https://archlinux.org/packages/community/x86_64/pacman-contrib/ "pacman-contrib package") package.

 ### Optionnal dependencies

-Arch-Update optionnaly depends on the [yay](https://aur.archlinux.org/packages/yay "yay package") package to check and apply AUR's packages updates
+Arch-Update optionnaly depends on the [yay](https://aur.archlinux.org/packages/yay "yay package") package to check and apply AUR's packages updates.
 <br>
 <br>
-Arch-Update optionnaly depends on the [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") package (notify-send) to send desktop notifications when checking for available updates
+Arch-Update optionnaly depends on the [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/ "libnotify package") package (notify-send) to send desktop notifications when checking for available updates.
 <br>
-*In order to get "libnotify" (and thus "notify-send") you have to install a notification server (if you don't already have one)*
+*In order to get "libnotify" (and thus "notify-send") you have to install a notification server (if you don't already have one).*
 <br>
 *See https://wiki.archlinux.org/title/Desktop_notifications#Notification_servers*